kristinemlarson/gnssIR_python/README.md

 # Overview Comments on this Repository

-The goal of this repository is to help you compute (and evaluate) GNSS based reflectometry parameters.
+The goal of this repository is to help you compute (and evaluate) GNSS based reflectometry parameters using geodetic data.
 This method is often called GNSS-IR, or GNSS Interferometric Reflectometry.
 There are three main codes:

 * **rinex2snr.py** translates RINEX files into SNR files needed for analysis.